-Any individual who does not have a hotel room may enter the waitlist.
-The waitlist is redrawn after each convention; it is NOT a
+Any individual who does not have a hotel room and has previously attended a convention may enter the hotel room waitlist.
+The waitlist order is determined by lottery numbers that are assigned after each convention; it is NOT a

-After the close of registration for each convention, the waitlist order for the next convention will be determined by dice
+After the close of registration for each convention, the lottery order for the next convention is determined by dice

-roll for all who have expressed a desire to waitlist.
-Once this process is complete, all additional requests will be waitlisted
+roll for those who have opted into the waitlist.
+Once this process is complete, all additional requests will be added

 in the order of receipt.
 As rooms become available, they will be offered to the waitlist in this established order.

-If you have not registered for the convention, and are offered a room via the waitlist, you will also receive a deadline to
+If you are offered a room via the waitlist and have not registered for that convention, you will also receive a deadline to

 submit your registration by in order to confirm your room.
 This is a hard deadline, and if your registration is not received in